icons8/lunacy-docs/docs/interface.md

 For information about other zooming options, read below.

+#### The Zoom tool
+The Zoom tool enables you to zoom in the selected object or canvas area.
+To use the tool:

+1. Press and hold `Z`.
+2. Click the object you want to zoom in or drag over the required area (the smaller the area is, the higher the resulting zoom value will be).
+3. To zoom out, hold down `Z+Alt` and click or drag over the object or area.

+<video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/tool-zoomplaceholder.png" height="auto"><source src="/public/tool-zoom61.mp4" type="video/mp4"></video>

 #### The Zoom control

 The zoom control is found on the right of the file tab panel.
 To change the zoom value, you can: